weaveworks/weave/site/ipam.md

 When specifying addresses, the default subnet can be denoted symbolically with `net:default`.

-### Mixing automatic and manual allocation in the same subnet
+## <a name="manual"></a>Mixing automatic and manual allocation

-If you want to start containers with a mixture of automatically-allocated addresses and manually-chosen addresses, and have the containers communicate with each other, you can choose a `-iprange` that is smaller than `-ipsubnet`, For example, if you launch weave with:
+If you want to start containers with a mixture of automatically-allocated addresses and manually-chosen addresses, *and have the containers communicate with each other*, you can choose a `-iprange` that is smaller than `-ipsubnet`, For example, if you launch weave with: